nativescript-community/ui-lottie/README.md

 Uses [Airbnb Lottie](https://github.com/airbnb/lottie-android) for Android and [iOS Lottie](https://github.com/airbnb/lottie-ios) for iOS.

+## Changelog

+All notable changes to this project will be documented in the [changelog](changelog.md).

 ## Demo Screen

 _The .gif does not do the fluid animations justice_